 Vt.
 LBR 6007-1.
 Abandonment.

 Notice of Proposed Abandonment; Order Granting Abandonment.
-Upon request, the Court will enter an order of abandonment filed by the case trustee in conjunction with a notice of intent to abandon, as referenced in Federal Rule of Bankruptcy Procedure 6007(a), provided the notice (a) clearly identifies the subject property, (b) provides satisfactory proof of the value of the property and of any liens or encumbrances against the property, and (c) contains all the information that would be required in a motion to abandon so that the Court has the information necessary to make a determination as to whether the property is burdensome or of inconsequential value or benefit to the estate.
-The proposed order of abandonment must identify the property in the same terms as set forth in the notice of intent to abandon, indicate service has been properly effectuated, and affirm no objections were filed within the time period set forth in the applicable Federal Rules of Bankruptcy Procedure.
+Upon request, the Court will enter an order of abandonment filed by the case trustee in conjunction with a notice of intent to abandon, under Bankruptcy Rule 6007(a), provided the notice (a) clearly identifies the subject property, (b) provides satisfactory proof of the value of the property and of any liens or encumbrances against the property, and (c) contains all the information that would be required in a motion to abandon and, in sum, the case trustee has established the criteria necessary to demonstrate the property is burdensome or of inconsequential value or benefit to the estate.
+The proposed order of abandonment must identify the property in the same terms as set forth in the notice of intent to abandon, indicate service has been properly effectuated, and affirm no objections were filed within the time period set forth in the applicable Bankruptcy Rule.

 Vt.
 LBR 6008-1.
 Redemption.